allure-framework/allure-codeception/README.md

 # Allure Codeception Adapter

-This an official [Codeception](http://codeception.com) adapter for Allure Framework - a flexible, lightweight and multi-language framework for writing self-documenting tests.
+This is an official [Codeception](http://codeception.com) adapter for Allure Framework.

 ## What is this for?
 The main purpose of this adapter is to accumulate information about your tests and write it out to a set of XML files: one for each test class.
-Then you can use a standalone command line tool or a plugin for popular continuous integration systems to generate an HTML page showing your tests in a good form.
+This adapter only generates XML files containing information about tests.
+See [wiki section](https://github.com/allure-framework/allure-core/wiki#generating-report) on how to generate report.

 ## Example project
 Example project is located at: https://github.com/allure-framework/allure-codeception-example

-## Usage
+## Installation and Usage
 In order to use this adapter you need to add a new dependency to your **composer.json** file:
 ```
 {